henriqueyun/mars-rover-js/README.md

 #### Examples (both in the same execution)

-Run both examples from
-Run the example input from [CHALLENGE.md](CHALLENGE.md) in the same execution
+Run both examples from [CHALLENGE.md](CHALLENGE.md) in the same execution

 ```sh
 yarn examples